FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 The emission of a photon when an electron relaxes from the S1 → S0 state is known as fluorescence and has a very short lifetime (~ns).

-Jablonski diagrams showing phosphorescence energy transitions.
+Jablonski diagram showing phosphorescence energy transitions.
 Absorbance of a photon (blue), intersystem crossing (green) and phosphorescent emission (green).

 Just like for fluorescence emissions, in phosphorescence, an electron is initially excited through absorbance of a photon.
 The electron can then non-radiatively relax into the triplet state through intersystem crossing (ISC).
 This transition is not spin-allowed but can occur due to spin-orbit coupling.
 Once the electron is in the triplet state, it will eventually radiatively relax into the ground state (S0) or one of the vibrational states above.
 Although singlet-triplet transitions are forbidden by spin selection rules, they can still occur over a longer time period.
 This type of emission is termed phosphorescence and can have lifetimes of seconds or even as long as several hours.